-In Ventura County cognitive function refers to your ability to process incoming information.
+In Ventura County cognitive functions refers to your ability to process incoming information.
 Cognition is your awareness of your surroundings using your perception, reasoning, judgment, intuition, and memory.
 Any cognitive impairment can negatively affect your ability to drive safely.
 If your cognitive functions are being questioned, you should contact a DMV attorney immediately to discuss your case and ensure that your driving privilege is not at risk.

 How do cognitive impairments affect senior drivers?